JJohan-work/mrRoboger/README.md

 * *Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"*
 * *Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"*
 * *Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"*

+main function inside of .ready waits for a keyup, a change or a paste in the input element.
+It then passes the value of input into increment which returns an array containing 0 to the number.
+That array is then passed to robert() which maps the input array to a new array that modifies any value that matches the rules and adds span tags for later color coding on the page.
+The new array is then joined into a single string and set as the html in "#output div". textChange runs last which counts how many words are being added and sizes the text appropriately.

 * * *
 ## Specs